J. Cafesin’s

 My iBand buzzes.
 I hesitate looking at it, conscious of my inferior tech.
 It buzzes again.
 An ultra-blue ribbon sways against a shimmering silver background.
 I swipe my screen to remove the ad and my wallpaper of igniting synapses returns.

 Maki chortles but doesn’t look up.
-“I’m sure the kid genius here started before me.”
+“I’m sure the kid genius here started coding before me.”

 “Oh, I remember that show,” Vijay says.
 “The wacky professor and his robot that went around fighting corporate villains to save the planet.”

-“That’s the one.”
-I smile, flash on watching the series under the covers on my old Galaxy tablet.
+“Yup.
+I loved that series when I was a kid.”
+I smile, flash on watching it under the covers on my old Universe tablet when I was supposed to be sleeping.
 “I kinda got how the robot moved mechanically.
-I didn’t get how it thought, how its brain worked.
-So I’m coding a dynamically evolving, learning brain—like ours—to show me.”
+I didn’t get what it felt, how it thought—how its brain worked.”

-Maki sets the silver can down, closer to me than himself.
+“Ah…” Maki exclaims, like he’s quenched when he pulls the can from his lips.
+He sets it on the table closer to me than himself.
 A wide smile emerges—like the Cheshire Cat in Alice in Wonderland.
 “I’m working on something too,” he says.
 “Like everyone else here, right?
 Vijay said he told you a bit about my game?”

-“Yeah,” I say.
-“Sounds like another rec engine.
-Pushing products, brands, politics, religion?”
+“Yeah,” I say curtly.
+“Sounds like another rec engine—pushing products, brands, politics, religion?”
 I pause to give him an opening, but he doesn’t respond.
 “All of the above?”

+He’s fixed on me but it’s hard to see the color of his eyes behind the tint of his iSites.
+They look like black marbles to me, without distinction between pupil and iris.
 “I wanna develop an AGI that will blow the doors off anything out there,” Maki finally says.
 “This won’t be just another role-play strategy game.
-Combine our talents, and together we’ll build The Power Trip into an artificial general intelligence engine that will show us what makes people tick.”
+Combine our talents, and together we’ll build The Power Trip into an artificial general intelligence engine that’ll show us what makes people tick.”

 And I’m on the outside looking in again.